Driving School Ireland,

-- evidence that you have applied to sit your driving test for that category of vehicle
+- Evidence that you applied to sit your driving test for that category of vehicle.

-If you are a first time holder of a learner permit for categories A, A1, B, M or W, i.e. a person not previously having held a provisional licence (or whose provisional licence has expired by more than 5 years) in the category, you are not allowed to take a driving test for a six month period after the commencement date of the permit.
+If you are a first time holder of a learner permit for categories A, A2, A1, B, AM (M) or W, that is, a person not previously having held a learner permit (or whose provisional licence/learner permit has expired by more than 5 years) in the category, you are not allowed to take a driving test for a six month period after the commencement date of the permit.
 This provision is to allow you gain experience of driving.
 Research shows that the longer a learner is supervised while driving, the less likely they are to be involved in a collision.

 The drink drive limit for learner, newly qualified drivers (for a period of two years after passing the driving test) and professional drivers such as bus, goods vehicle and public service vehicle drivers (PSV) is 20 milligrams (mg) of alcohol per 100 millilitres of blood.